briankappgoldstein/new-site/_posts/2018-08-18-change-of-plans.md

 Don't have a rigid plan in place, just a goal and some key workouts.
 The most common will likey be this

 <blockquote>
-	10 minute warm-up row easy pace
+	10 minute warm-up row easy pace<br>
-	then:
+	then:<br>
 	15 rounds 30 seconds row + 90 seconds rest.
 During rest do 5x light goblet squats or 5-10x push-ups.
-Each row interval should be uniform distance or as close to it.
+Each row interval should be uniform distance or as close to it.<br>
-	then:
+	then: <br>
 	10 minute cooldown row easy
 </blockquote>